jorgschonau/basic_stuff/README.md

-# basic_stuff
+# Basic stuff

+aka "this & that"

-Here I put smaller functions, scripts etc that hopefully will make my life easier
+Here go smaller functions, scripts etc. that hopefully will make my life easier.